django/django-localflavor/README.rst

 **2019-05-07 - 2.2**: Django 1.11 - 2.2

 All deprecated code will be removed in the 3.0 release.
-Please run you project's tests using `python -Wd` so that deprecation warnings appear and can be addressed.
+Please run your project's tests using `python -Wd` so that deprecation warnings appear and can be addressed.
 See changelog for details.

 **2018-08-24 - 2.1**: Django 1.11 - 2.1